MRazian/gpdroid/README.md

 # gpdroid
-Guidelines for Android Pen Testing
+Guidelines for Android Pen Testing.
+This collection includes tools for Static analysis, Dynamic Analysis, Network Traffic Analyzer, and Anti-viruses as well as checklists for security assessment.

 # Static Analysis